linhusyung/comfyui-Build-and-train-your-network/README.md

 3. **Modify ComfyUI for gradient calculation**

    In ComfyUI, tensor calculations do not produce gradients.
 To resolve this issue, you need to modify the `ComfyUI/execution.py` file by commenting out `with torch.inference_mode():` and moving all the code within this context manager one level forward.
+If you prefer not to do this manually, you can copy the `replace/execution.py` from the project to
+   `ComfyUI/execution.py`, like this:

     ```bash
     copy .\replace\execution.py ..\..\execution.py